rzzzwilson/Random-Stuff/Why_I_left_Apple.rst

 Trouble is, Android isn't a slam dunk certainty either.
 One thing Apple does well is to keep iThings updated constantly.
-Well, sometimes there's a little glitch, but Apple is still ahead of the curve here as most Android manufacturers drop their device like a hot rock after you buy it.
+Well, sometimes there's a little glitch, but Apple is still ahead of the curve here as most Android manufacturers drop their device support like a hot rock after you buy it.

+What other Apple behaviour has me wondering what's in the water over there?
+The Apple Watch?
+What is that for?
+If it *replaced* the iPhone I could see a use, but not as something that only works *with* an iPhone.
+The iPad Pro?
+Time will tell, but I suspect that's another lemon, unless my developer bias for laptops is showing.
+An iPad stylus?
+I know what Steve thought of that!

 Pity Apple doesn't make insanely great hardware *and* software anymore.
+They have all the hallmarks of a company that has lost its way, and is just humming along, hoping to remember the words, hoping they remember how to be great again.